nikhilbasavappa/nikhilbasavappa.github.io/_pages/research.md

 ## Work in Progress

-**Mobility, Information, and Climate Resilience: Evidence from India’s Rural Poor**
+**Mobility, Climate Shocks, and Demand for Information: Evidence from India**
 with [Ricardo Pommer Muñoz](https://pommermunoz.io/)
 Presented at [NetMob Conference, World Bank (2024)](https://netmob.org/www24/)
 [Extended Abstract](/files/netmob_extended_abstract.pdf)

-> Agricultural communities in India are substantially vulnerable to weather shocks.
-Information on how to bear those shocks spreads slowly through potentially sparse and distant social networks.
-Using cellphone mobility and farmer help-line call data, we characterize farmer mobility during the planting season, identify isolated areas, and show how mobility interacts with information seeking in the face of adverse weather.
+> Weather shocks pose severe risks to agricultural communities in India.
+Information on how to mitigate their effects, however, can be difficult to access, as it spreads slowly through potentially sparse and distant social networks.
+Using novel cellphone mobility data merged with over 1.5 million calls to India’s national agricultural helpline, we doc- ument three patterns.
+First, mobility in rural India is severely constrained: over 75% of areas exhibit primarily local travel.
+Second, we examine how mobility and helpline calls correlate with climate shocks—heatwaves and extended droughts.
+While mobil- ity increases during heatwaves, helpline calls decline.
+Third, this relationship varies systematically with baseline mobility levels: the negative association between climate shocks and calls is significantly weaker in low-mobility areas across multiple measures of geographic isolation.
+The heterogeneity is specific to agricultural information requests and concentrated during crop growing seasons.

 ---